 - 1. Yarn: Econyl®, 100%-regenerated recycled yarns from industrial and postconsumer waste for maximum moisture absorption and effective dirt removal. - 2.
-Primary backing: Made from a combination of regenerated polyamide and Recycled PET (from bottles). - 3.
+Primary backing: Made from a combination of polyamide and PET - 3.
 Backing: Everfort vinyl

-This declaration refers to the declared/functional unit of 1 m installed flooring product.
+This declaration refers to the declared/functional unit of 1 m2 installed flooring product.